-Melanie is an Australian Physiotherapy Association titled Sports & Musculoskeletal Physiotherapist with a Masters in Sports & Musculoskeletal Physiotherapy, Exercise Science qualifications, & a special interest in dance.
+Melanie is an Australian Physiotherapy Association titled Sports & Exercise Physiotherapist, & Musculoskeletal Physiotherapist with a Masters in Sports & Musculoskeletal Physiotherapy, Exercise Science qualifications, & a special interest in dance.

 She has extensive experience treating professional dancers in ballet, contemporary & musical theatre as well as working with adolescent dancers of all dance genres.

 Melanie is Physiotherapy consultant to QUT Dance, providing treatment & lecturing to the dance students.

-She has provided Physiotherapy to Queensland Ballet & Expressions Dance Company, in 2013 Melanie was a relief locum for The Australian Ballet.
+She has provided Physiotherapy to Queensland Ballet & Expressions Dance Company, and for The Australian Ballet on an ongoing basis.

 Her other experience includes work with touring companies Sydney Dance Company, Bangarra Dance Theatre, Royal New Zealand Ballet and Paris Opera Ballet.
-Melanie has also been company Physiotherapist to Legally Blonde, Mary Poppins, Grease & other touring shows for their Brisbane seasons.
+Melanie has also been company Physiotherapist to Matilda, Legally Blonde, Mary Poppins, Grease & other touring shows for their Brisbane seasons.

 Melanie’s experience dancing herself lead her to gain an Advanced Diploma in Performing Arts (Dance) from the Western Australian Academy of Performing Arts.